Saturday, June 22, 2024

 Classification in Biology, Medicine, and Psychiatry

 I was a double major in college – biology and chemistry.
 Anyone with similar experience who has done fieldwork in zoology, botany, or associated systems disciplines like ecology is aware of various forms of biological classification.
 I spent months doing population surveys of plants, aquatic invertebrates, and plankton in undergrad courses and working on water quality surveys for the southern tributaries of Lake Superior.
 In the winter, a friend and I would go out on the ice in various locations, chop a hole in the ice, and pump about 80 gallons water through a plankton net – and then carefully take that concentrated sample back to the lab and count plankton species under a microscope.
 It was painstaking work – but the payoff was a much greater knowledge of the life forms around you.
 The lakes, streams, and rivers, and even the ground you were standing on is teeming with life.
-Hundreds of species that were unknown until you took that course and learned how to collect and classify them.
+Hundreds of species that were unknown until you took those courses and learned how to collect and classify them.

 All of that classification was done using a Linnean binary classification system – genus followed by species.
 As an example, Loblolly pine is Pinus taeda.
 Douglas fir is Pseudotsuga menziesii.
 The Douglas fir example is given because it is not a true fir tree (genus Abies) despite the common name.
 The difference is based on morphological characteristics although the entire genome was characterized in 2017.
 Both the common and scientific names illustrate how species are named.
 The common name was after David Douglas a Scottish botanist who described it and the species name after Archibald Menzies – a Scottish physician and naturalist.